wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/kabbalah.md

 ---
 title: "Kabbalah"
 description: "Kabbalah (קַבָּלָה) literally meaning 'tradition' is a school of thought of Jewish mysticism.
-It's major written work in known as the Zohar."
+Its major written work in known as the Zohar."
 lead: "Kabbalah (קַבָּלָה) literally meaning 'tradition' is a school of thought of Jewish mysticism.
-It's major written work in known as the Zohar."
+Its major written work in known as the Zohar."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false